dfaltay/chess/README.md

 ![image2](/images/2.jpg)
 * When a piece is selected, player makes the move for that piece based on available actions given by the game.
 Let's say the pawn located in location (6,6) is selected, then the game shows all available actions for that specific pawn such as moving it to locations (4,6) or (5,6).
 ![image3](/images/3.jpg)
 * Finally, when one of the available actions is selected, that pieces moves to its new location.
-Then the game prints new state for the board
+Then the game prints new state for the board.
 ![image4](/images/4.jpg)
 * Game prints states of black and white players as well as their positions after each move.
 During the selection of the move, game checks whether the players move is a threat to the opponent player’s king or not.
 On the other hand, game also checks the player's move for any checks.
 If a player moves a piece to a location where the king of the opponent player is threatened, game prints that information to let players be aware of that.
 ![image5](/images/5.jpg)

 ## Gameplay with chess_withMinimax.py (with baseline AI and tree-based AI)
-* Run chess_withMinimax.py
+* Run chess_withMinimax.py.
 > python chess_withMinimax.py
 * First, a board size should be selected.
 Different board options are displayed at the beginning.
 ![image8](/images/8.jpg)